Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Comparison to PDE simuations

 \subsection{Comparison to stability of spiral waves}

 We illustrated that solutions of spiral waves converge asymptotically to a train of periodic TWs as they move away from the core; see \cref{fig:SWs}.
-Sandstede and Scheel \cite{sandstede2000absolute} have shown that the maximal eigenvalue of the spectrum of spiral waves coincides with that of the asymptotic periodic TW.
+Sandstede and Scheel~\cite{sandstede2000absolute} have shown that the maximal eigenvalue of the spectrum of spiral waves coincides with that of the asymptotic periodic TW.
 In other words, spiral waves and associated periodic TWs have the same stability boundary.
 Therefore, we perform PDE simulations of the two-dimensional spiral waves in a very large box ($2000 \times 2000$) and compare it against the stability of the associated TWs.
-The instability or stability of the spirals was judged by whether perturbations that were introduced near the core grew or decayed, respectively, as they moved outwards.
+Our initial conditions resulted in four spirals centred in the middle, edges and corners of the box, but we extrapolated the central spiral to fill the box using polar coordinates centred on the core and Fourier transforms of the angular dependence of $\mathbf{U}$.
+This extrapolation process results in perturbations to the core, and the instability or stability of the spirals was judged by whether these perturbations grew or decayed, respectively, as they moved outwards.
+See the supplementary data link \url{https://github.com/CrisHasan/TW_Nonlinearity2021} for three examples.

-\Cref{fig:spiralStability} shows the two-dimensional spiral wave simulation data superimposed on the bifurcation diagram for the one-dimensional periodic TWs in system \cref{eq:MeanField} with $\sigma=10.0$.
+\Cref{fig:spiralStability} shows the two-dimensional spiral wave simulation data superimposed on the bifurcation diagram for the one-dimensional periodic TWs in system~\cref{eq:MeanField} with $\sigma=10.0$.
 Blue squares indicate stability and red circles indicate instability.
-We note that the asymptotic TWs admit relatively short wavelengths $L \in (16.19,20.53)$ and are not particularly related to the heteroclinic bifurcations.
+We note that the asymptotic TWs admit relatively short wavelengths $L \in (16.19,20.53)$ and are not particularly close to the heteroclinic bifurcations.
 The red circles in \cref{fig:spiralStability} lie outside the stable Busse balloon and the blue squares lie inside it except for one data point at $(\gamma,\zeta)=(3.9023,7.5)$.
 Since the curve Eck corresponds to the stability of the asymptotic periodic TWs in an infinitely unbounded domain, this discrepancy is likely due to the finite size of the domain in the simulations.
-For example, we performed a simulation at $(\gamma,\zeta)=(4.1082,8.5)$ in the smaller box of size $1000 \times 1000$, and found that the spiral wave then appears to be stable for the entire integration time.
+For example, we performed a simulation at $(\gamma,\zeta)=(4.1082,8.5)$ in the smaller box of size $1000 \times 1000$, and found that the spiral wave then appears to be stable for the entire integration time, although, it is convectively unstable in a 2000x2000 box (see supplementary Material \url{https://github.com/CrisHasan/TW_Nonlinearity2021}).
 Overall, we find that the stability analysis of asymptotic periodic TWs matches the stability of the associated spiral waves, as expected.